What is Cash Flow Forecasting?

 A cash flow statement is a type of financial statement required for GAAP compliance, besides the income statement and balance sheet.
-Accounting standards let businesses use either the indirect method or the direct method for the cash flow statement that reports actual uses of cash.
-The same financial statement formats can be used for cash flow projections and cash forecasting.
+Accounting standards let businesses use either the indirect method or the direct method for the cash flow statement.

 The operating activities section is followed by cash flow line items and net cash flow totals in the investing activities section and financing activities section.

 The indirect cash flow statement then shows total net cash flow, beginning cash and cash equivalents balance, and ending cash and cash equivalents balance, followed by GAAP disclosures that must be shown on the cash flow statement.